BenjaminJonahZhang/scapi/doc/source/install.rst

    a.
 Add ScapiWin-{version}.jar.
    b.
 Add bcprov-{version}.jar.
    c.
+Add commons-exec-{version}.jar.
-Add commons-exec-1.2.jar.
+   d.
+Add activemq-all-{version}.jar

 2. Configure build path: go to Source tab and locate the Native Library Location section.

    a.
-Add the lib folder where you have the Miracl, Crypto++, NTL and OpenSSL precompiled DLLs.
+Add the lib folder where you have the precompiled DLLs (assets/win32Dlls or assets/x64Dlls).
 3. Place the msvcp100.dll and msvcr100.dll in [C:]\Windows\System32 folder if they are missing there.

 .. _git: http://git-scm.org/